huawei-noah/SMARTS/competition/track1/train/README.md

     + One ego agent, while driving along a 3-lane highway, must overtake a column of slow moving traffic vehicles and return to the same lane which it started at.

 # Example
 The setup, train, evaluate, and docker, instructions are meant for getting started.
-The steps are illustrated using an example.
+These steps are illustrated using an example.

 The example uses PPO from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement learning library.

+**The policy here has not yet been trained to fully solve the task environments.**

-**This example is only meant to demonstrate one potential method of developing an RL model for the `multi-scenario-v0` environments.
-The RL policy here has not yet been trained to fully solve the task environments.**
+**This example is only meant to demonstrate one potential method of developing a policy for the `multi-scenario-v0` environments.
+Here, any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.**

 ## Setup
 + Use `python3.8` to develop your model.